y-takefuji/6_skills_for_data_scientists/README.md

 2. Feature importance measures in machine learning are inherently biased, as different models utilize distinct methodologies for calculation, resulting in varying degrees of bias.
 3. Cross-validation using metrics such as AUC, RMSE, and R-squared effectively evaluates target prediction accuracy but does not assess the accuracy of feature importance.
 4. Currently, there is no tool available to measure the accuracy of feature importance due to the absence of ground truth data.
-5. SHAP can inherit and amplify existing biases when using the explain=SHAP(model) function.
+5. SHAP can inherit and amplify existing biases from model when using the explain=SHAP(model) function.
 6. To determine true associations or genuine relationships between variables, it is essential to analyze the data distribution, examine the statistical relationships between variables, and evaluate statistical validity through p-values.
 7. Choosing between linear and nonlinear, as well as parametric and nonparametric approaches, is crucial for minimizing biases.
 8. Spearman's correlation and Kendall's tau, along with their associated p-values, are essential for accurately calculating true associations between variables.